MarkimusZer0/PsychRewrittenWiki/PsychRewrittenWiki/README.md

-this exists cause uhhh im probably gonna want to edit this when i have no electricity (this happens a lot)
+this exists cause uhhh im probably gonna want to edit the wiki when i have no electricity (this happens a lot)